42 Yi4 益

 To relocate the capital was one of the most important and difficult tasks in ancient times.
 It was done either to promote development or avoid calamity, i.e. moving to a place with greater resources, or where people would be safe from natural disasters or military threat.

-Commentary on the image: (Line 4 ought) to announce (its plan) to the public for (their) following, by virtue of which Yi (to enrich) aspiration (i.e. to facilitate the realization of aspiration, i.e. to enrich the people by relocating the state).
+Commentary on the image: Line 4 ought to announce its plan to the public for their following, by virtue of which it is able to enrich (Yi) aspiration (i.e. to facilitate the realisation of aspiration).

 Enlightenment through six four: be a good bridge for communication and do what is good as regards long term benefit.
 The person in charge of enrichment must shuttle between those above and below in order to work out a plan, and he must announce his plan to the public so people will understand and follow.
 What he does is instrumental as regards a serious and beneficial mission, such as moving the capital to a freer and safer location, or where greater resources are available.
 Such a long term project undertaken for future benefit is preferable to empty political gestures just to please the people.
 If this line changes back to masculine and loses correlation with line 1, the hexagram will become Wu Wang (25), which suggests not thinking or doing what is undeserved.